Login with Patreon

 In a quarter of an hour, Harry was deep beneath the school, deep in the Chamber of Secrets.

-Sighing at the clever decorations and the pale light, he eased himself on one of the sofas deep into the chamber.
+His gaze took in the clever decorations and the pale light for a long moment, and then he eased himself on one of the black leather sofas deep into the chamber.

-Taking a deep breath, he suppressed the frustration brewing in his throat.
-In the end, Juno was clever and cunning.
+Taking a deep breath, he suppressed the frustration brewing in his chest.
+Juno was as clever as she was cunning.
 She would probably play along with her captors, and her own mother would not harm her.

 Still, Harry couldn’t help but worry.
 The weight of the unknown was… terrifying.
-It wasn’t as bad as the time in his final school years last time, when he did not know when Voldemort or his cronies would attack, but it was still a fear that made his nerves on edge.
+It wasn’t as bad as the time in his final school years last time, when he did not know when Voldemort or his cronies would attack, but it was still a fear that put his mind on edge.

 If something happened to Juno, he would not forgive himself.

 Worrying was useless, however.
-Juno had nobody who truly cared to help her genuinely.
-Only Harry was here.
+Juno had nobody—nobody who would help her in this, not without ulterior motives.
+As usual, the Ministry of Magic could not be trusted.
+Only Harry was here, and the burden fell on his shoulders.
 He had to be smart about this.

 “Wally,” Harry spoke aloud, weaving all of his will and intent into his words.
 “Come to me!”

-For half a heartbeat, he thought nothing would happen.
-Only a master could wield absolute command over their elf and summon them.
+For half a heartbeat, the silence hung in the air.
+The pang of disappointment came swiftly but not unexpectedly—only a master could wield absolute command over their elf and summon them—

-Despite the black butler suit he wore, Harry barely recognised Wally.
+Even with the white and black butler suit, Harry barely recognised Wally.

 The usually refined elf looked like skin and bones, as if something had sucked out all the meat from his body.